hstahelin/supportdesk/README.md

 ### Features

-- **Ticket Creation and Management**: Users can create new support tickets, including details like customer information, issue description, and priority level.
+- **Ticket Creation and Management**: Users can create new support tickets, including details like issue description, and priority level.
 - **Ticket Prioritization**: Tickets can be prioritized based on factors such as urgency, customer importance, and issue type.
-- **Assignment and Escalation**: Tickets can be assigned to specific agents or teams, with the ability to escalate tickets if needed.
+- **Assignment and Escalation**: Tickets can be assigned to specific agents, with the ability to escalate tickets if needed.
 - **Status Tracking**: Real-time tracking of ticket status, including updates on progress and resolution.
-- **Automated Responses**: When a ticket is created, an automated response is created with first troubleshooting steps, based on the ticket description, reducing response times.
+- **Automated Responses**: When a ticket is created, an automated response can be created with first troubleshooting steps, based on the ticket description, reducing response times.
 - **Knowledge Base/FAQ**: A centralized repository of information that both agents and customers can access for self-service.
-- **Reporting and Analytics**: Comprehensive reports on ticket volume, response times, customer satisfaction, and team performance.
+- **Reporting and Analytics**: Comprehensive reports on ticket volume, backlog, resolution times, and team performance.
 - **Role-Based Access Control**: Different access levels for agents, team leads, and managers, ensuring data security and relevant visibility.
   ![User Interaction](/images/UserInteraction.png)